A Rowan Student’s Disney College Program Journey

 Dramtically colored sunset over the town of Glassboro, as seen from a drone.

 Understanding Eco-Anxiety: Impact on Mental Health & Coping Strategies Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
-Written by Wellness Center intern Kayden Heinz, Writing Arts major Climate change has begun to affect people within our communities in […]
+Written by Wellness Center intern Kayden H, Writing Arts major Climate change has begun to affect people within our communities in […]

-One Rowan University Pharmaceutical Science Graduate Student’s Professional Goals & Career Aspirations
+Pharmaceutical Science Graduate Student’s Career Aspirations

 Pintu stands outside an academic building.